euphoria-css/euphoria/readme.md

 In addition, for projects that leverage CSS-in-JS frameworks like [glamor][glamor], all the outputted styles are available to you and you can share common settings for font sizes, colors, etc between Euphoria and your CSS-in-JS tool of choice.
 The recommended approach would be to use [euphoria-cli][cli] in your build process and have your `euphoria.config.js` file import and global CSS for things like colors, fonts, etc that you need.

-## Principles
+## Features

 * **Atomic Styles**: Styles in Euphoria are designed to be assembled together to create the styles you desire.
 Each class is as simple as possible and
+* **Customizable rules**: We give you the freedom to customize nearly everything in Euphoria including colors, fonts, spacing sizes and a lot more.
+You can even add custom rules that extend built-in Euphoria rules.
+* **Short and Verbose Styles**: We provide, out of the box, two sets of styles for different preferences.
+One style is what we call "short" which provide abbreviated class names so you don't need to write long style names (e.g. `.fl` instead of `.float-left`).
+For those that like more explicit and verbose styles, we provide a "verbose" version of Euphoria that has all the class names as clear as possible (e.g. `.overflow-visible`, `.text-center`, or `.background-color-primary`).
+Choose whatever style you want and if you don't want to output one of the styles, just configure Euphoria to omit the one you don't want (see [Options][options] below)
+* **No pre/post-processors needed**: Doesn't rely on CSS pre/post-processors like LESS, Sass or PostCSS which frees you up to use the tools you like and none you don't.
 * **Simplicity**: Styles are short, simple and isolated.
 Add or remove styles and things behave as you expect.
 There is no magic in this library.
 * **Consistency**: We attempt to keep a common format for styles that are predictable and consistent.
 In certain situations for the "short" styles, we made exceptions to improve the usability of the library.
-* **Short and Verbose Styles**: We provide, out of the box, two sets of styles for different preferences.
-One style is what we call "short" which provide abbreviated class names so you don't need to write long style names (e.g. `.fl` instead of `.float-left`).
-For those that like more explicit and verbose styles, we provide a "verbose" version of Euphoria that has all the class names as clear as possible (e.g. `.overflow-visible`, `.text-center`, or `.background-color-primary`).
-Choose whatever style you want and if you don't want to output one of the styles, just configure Euphoria to omit the one you don't want (see [Options][options] below)

-## Features

-- Customizable rules
-  - Colors, Fonts, Spacing sizes
-  - Add custom rule definitions
-- Short and verbose names
-  - eg `.fl` or `.float-left`, `.uppercase` or `.text-transform-uppercase`
-  - Default both are available but you can configure to use one or the other
-- All common formatting styles you need to design an application
-- Create custom rules that extend the built-in styles (see `addRule()` method)
-- Immutable, composable styles
-- Programatic styles
-- Doesn't rely on CSS pre/post-processors like LESS, Sass or PostCSS.

 ## Install